pglombardo/PasswordPusher/README.md

 ### Tip

-SQLite3 is provided by default for a quick and easy setup of the application.
+With the internal deploy process described above, SQLite3 is provided by default for a quick and easy setup of the application.

 If you plan to use PasswordPusher internally at your organization and expect to have multiple users concurrently creating passwords, it's advised to move away from SQLite3 as it doesn't support write concurrency and errors will occur.